Hamka: Performing the Hajj

 In February 1927, he made the decision to go to Mecca to expand his religious knowledge, including learning the Arabic language and performing his first hajj pilgrimage.
 He left without saying goodbye to his father, using his own money he departed from Belawan Harbor for Jeddah.
-While in Mecca, he became correspondent for the daily "Andalas Light" (Pelita Andalas) and also worked at a printing company owned by Mr. Hamid, son of Majid Kurdish, Ahmad Al-Khatib Minangkabawi's father-in-law.
+While in Mecca, he became correspondent for the daily "Andalas Light" (Pelita Andalas) and also worked at a printing company owned by Hamid, son of Majid Kurdish, Ahmad Khatib al-Minangkabawi's father-in-law.
 His mastery of Arabic enabled him to read classic Islamic kitab, books, and Islamic newsletters.

 During the pilgrimage, Hamka and several other pilgrims candidate founded the East Indian Association (Persatuan Hindia Timur), an organisation giving lessons to Dutch Indies pilgrims-to-be.
 He lived in Mecca for some time after the pilgrimage, where he met Agus Salim and had expressed his desire to settle in Mecca, but Agus Salim instead advised him to go home reasoning: "You can do a lot more work with your study and movements that you are fighting for.
 Therefore, it would be better to develop yourself in your own homeland".
 Hamka soon returned home after seven months of living in Mecca.
 However, instead of going back to Padang Panjang, Hamka settled in the city of Medan, where his returning ship had anchored.